GSA/idmanagement.gov/_implement/distribute-fcpca.md

     The Certificate Import Wizard appears

-1. Browse to and select the certificates [issued by the FCPCA G2](#certificates-issued-by-the-federal-common-policy-ca-g2) that you want to distribute.
+1. Browse to and select the certificates [issued by the FCPCA](#certificates-issued-by-the-federal-common-policy-ca) that you want to distribute.
 1. Verify that the target **Certificate Store** presents **Intermediate Certification Authorities**, and select **Next**.
 1. Select **Finish** to complete the import.